 - "Temptation" does have the title on the front, not printed, but embossed.
 Camouflaged by the multi-coloured background, it's almost invisible unless you tilt it at exactly the correct angle to the light.

 - Most of New Order’s record covers, actually.
 Power, Corruption and Lies has the distinction of having no band name or album title information anywhere on either front or back covers or the record spine.

 - The cover of Wire's new album, Red Barked Tree.

 - In the Court of the Crimson King, In the Wake of Poseidon, Islands, and Larks' Tongues in Aspic by King Crimson.
 (Some reissues of Islands added text to the cover.)

 - Porcupine Tree seems to enjoy doing this with eerily disturbing images.
 Metanoia, Stupid Dream, Lightbulb Sun, In Absentia, Deadwing, Fear of a Blank Planet, and the Moonloop EP all feature textless covers, though each would usually feature a sticker on the shrink wrap with the band and album name.
 Some reissues of these have added text to the covers.

-- Also Unreleased Electronic Music Vol 1 and Insurgentes by Steven Wilson.
+- Also Unreleased Electronic Music Vol 1, Insurgentes, and The Raven That Refused to Sing (And Other Stories) by Steven Wilson.